Amici briefs in DeLay v. Texas

-In the Fall 2002 Texas elections, a political action committee called Texans for a Republican Majority (TRMPAC) raised $190,000 from corporations.
+In the Fall 2002 Texas elections, a political committee (PAC) called Texans for a Republican Majority (TRMPAC) raised $190,000 from corporations.
 Although they could not contribute this money to candidates under Texas law, they could use this money for administrative purposes and were free to use it in federal elections or in states that allowed broader use of such funds.
 So, they contributed the money to a federal PAC, the Republican National State Elections Committee (RNSEC).
 In return, the RNSEC contributed $190,000 from accounts made up of contributions from individual persons to seven candidates for the Texas Legislature.

 What does the State of Texas call this series of legal acts?
 Not just legal acts, but acts that are integral to First Amendment political speech and association?

 The Wyoming Liberty Group, in briefs joined by the Center for Competitive Politics, argues that the provisions of the Texas Election Code and Texas Penal Code that were allegedly violated are void for vagueness and, furthermore, are not narrowly tailored to address a compelling governmental interest.
 Both of these mean that the laws violate the First Amendment, and thus the conviction leading to these appeals cannot stand.